 When is the Bank of America Travel Rewards card worth it?

 The Bank of America Travel Rewards card offers plenty of benefits for consumers, even if it doesn’t look exactly like other travel credit cards or programs.

 The card rewards you with unlimited 1.5X points on every purchase.
 That means you earn points no matter where you make your purchase or which category your purchase falls under.
 Travel booked through the Bank of America Travel Center also earn 3X points.
 As an added bonus, your points never expire.

-The welcome bonus is also easy to earn — spend $1,000 in purchases within 90 days of account opening to receive 25,000 points.
+The welcome bonus is also easy to earn — spend $1,000 in purchases within 90 days of account opening to receive 25,000 online bonus points.
 For most cardholders, $1,000 is an attainable number that won’t require you to spend far above your budget.
 The best part is that there’s no annual fee, so you do not have to strategize your spending or work hard to maximize the card to make up for a high annual fee.
 You can simply swipe the card on every purchase and wait for the rewards to pile up.

 If you have a Bank of America or Merrill bank account